zkadish/over-quota-authn-authz-mongodb/READM.md

 ### Build image and run docker container with docker-compose

 - Build and run mongo and mongo-express
-- $ docker-compose up --build --force-recreate --remove-orphans
+- $ docker compose up --build --force-recreate --remove-orphans

 - Connect to the mongo db with a terminal
 - docker exec -it skillup-app-mongodb_mongodb_1 bash